DaryAkerman/weather-app/README.md

    - Backend logic implemented in Flask (`app.py`) for handling API requests and serving HTML pages.
    - Integrates OpenAI for generating interesting facts.

-2. **OpenAI**:
-   - Provides the functionality to generate fun or informative facts for users.

 3. **MongoDB**:
    - Efficiently stores and retrieves application data.